The Expert Guide to Buying Amazon Lightning Deals

 What Are Amazon Lightning Deals?

 Amazon Lightning Deals are limited-time promotions that are further limited to one per customer.
-The items have set quantities, so Lightning Deals end when the promotion period runs out or the item sells out, whichever comes first.
+The items have set quantities, so Lightning Deals end when the promotion period runs out or the item sells out — whichever comes first.

-SEE ALSO: When Is Amazon Prime Day?
+SEE ALSO: When Is Prime Day?
+Here's Everything You Need to Know

 How to Find Lightning Deals on Amazon